Lake Erie Western Basin Facts

 41.5 miles long beginning in southeast Michigan – if Ten Mile Creek is included it is 48 miles long flowing into Lake Erie at Toledo, Ohio draining an area of 626 square miles.

 139 miles long beginning in Rollin Twp. flowing into Lake Erie at Monroe, Michigan draining an area of 1,072 square miles.

 133 miles long beginning in Leesville at Crawford County flowing into Lake Erie from Sandusky Bay draining an area of 1,420 square miles.

 18.5 miles long beginning in London Township flowing into Lake Erie at Sterling State Park.

 66.9 miles long beginning in Bailey Lakes flowing into Lake Erie at Vermillion draining an area of 268 square miles

-Western Lake Erie has five power plants (Link to attached pics) that use an estimated 3 billion gallons of water per day and heat the water about 10 degrees warmer than the intake water.
-Three of the plants are coal fired and two are nuclear with a third, Fermi 3, in the permitting process.
-Detroit Edison, coal fired Monroe plant is the largest if the plants generating 3300 MW of power.
+Western Lake Erie has five power plants that use an estimated 3 billion gallons of water per day and heat the water about 10 degrees warmer than the intake water.
+Three of the plants are coal-fired, and two are nuclear with a third, Fermi 3, in the permitting process.
+Detroit Edison, coal-fired Monroe plant is the largest if the plants are generating 3300 MW of power.
 The Whiting plant in Erie, Michigan has announced that it will close in the next several years.
 The plant intake is in the Erie Marsh and islands area with huge eco attributes.
 Three of the four units at Bayshore are expected to close by September of 2012.
 Bayshore historically is the Great Lakes largest fish killer with historic fish kills of 55 million juvenile fish caught against the screens and 1.2 billion going through the screens each year.